August 2025 Privacy Pulse: Cybersecurity Risks & The mePrism Defense

 Texas Digestive Specialists reported a ransomware incident affecting 41,500 patients (MySA).

+HHS reports 307 healthcare breaches already in 2025, on pace to exceed last year’s record (WSJ).
 The trend is clear: patient safety and trust are being undermined by a combination of ransomware, poor data governance, and weak device security.

 Physical safety risks: Data broker exposure has already been linked to stalking, harassment, and violence.